 Wimbledon Art Studios is a good place to go if your an art fan.
 Separated into three different blocks.
 Each with multiple floors.
 It is studio after studio of art from so many different artists.

 Sometimes it opens its doors to the general public, twice a year in fact.
 It means that people can go in, have a nosey and buy art directly from the artists.
 Open door also means exactly that.
 You just wander in and look around.
 Chat and then move onto the next place which catches your eye.

-We popped along with Katy Earley from the Modern Edit, she was accompanied by her two daughters so it made for a fun day out.
-The girls were choosing pieces to buy from each of the studios meaning that our imaginary bill was soon racking up.
-They chose some good art too which if bought would have put a hole in the pocket although would have made the flat a lot brighter.
+We went along with Katy Earley from the Modern Edit.
+She was accompanied by her two daughters so it made for a fun day out.
+The girls were choosing pieces to buy from each of the studios.
+It meant that our imaginary bill was soon racking up.
+They chose some good art too.
+If bought would have put a hole in the pocket although would have made the flat a lot brighter.
 Katy also wrote about the trip and you can read her take on it here.

-But imaginary art aside we thought we’d give our pick of the artists who had chosen to open up their studios.
+But imaginary art aside.
+We thought we’d give our pick of the artists from Wimbledon Art Studios who had chosen to open up their spaces.
 They are in no particular order obviously and there were hundreds to choose from, but here goes:

 Michael Wallner – www.michaelwallner.co.uk

-An artist we’ve got to know quite well over the year, we covered his Urban Soup show at the Oxo Tower last year and you can see our interview with him and fellow artists Sarah Fosse and Tom Cox here.
-This time though Michaels was one of the first studios we wanted to visit.
-Katy in particular had been struck by his style of art which is often produced on sheet metal and colorised in some way.
+An artist we’ve got to know quite well over the year.
+We covered his Urban Soup show at the Oxo Tower last year.
+This time Michael’s was one of the first studios we wanted to visit.
+Katy in particular had been struck by his style of art.
+Often produced on sheet metal and colorised in some way.
 He also had a good supply of jelly babies which made the girls happy.

 Sophie Tea – www.sophieteaart.com